About us

 Our reputation

-While numbers cannot tell the whole story, the success of our specialised and combined courses in drawing and painting, book illustration, photography, printmaking, new media as well as our vocation-oriented, hands-on education in art history is borne out by statistics.
 We continue to perform exceptionally well in the National Student Satisfaction survey (NSS) and other league tables.
-In the 2022 NSS, 92% of students from the Department of Art were satisfied with the teaching on their course and 97% of our students agreed that staff made the subject interesting.
+In the 2024 NSS, we were voted Top 5 in the UK for ‘Teaching on my course’ and ‘Assessment and Feedback’ for the subject of Art*, and 96% of students from the School of Art were positive about the teaching on their course.
 The relevance and currency of our schemes are reviewed in light of such feedback.

-We're voted Top 10 in the UK for Teaching Quality for the subject of Art & Design by the The Times and Sunday Times, Good University Guide 2024, and Top 10 in the UK satisfaction with Teaching for the subject of Fine Art by The Guardian University League Table 2024.
+We were also voted Top 10 in the UK for Teaching Quality for the subject of Art & Design by The Times and Sunday Times' Good University Guide 2024, and Top 10 in the UK for satisfaction with teaching and assessment for the subject of Fine Art by The Guardian University League Table 2025.